 It’s vital to recognise the kind of situations that can lead to stress, including excessive workloads, lack of sleep, ill health, financial difficulties, changes to working or loving patterns, moving home, pregnancy, or relationship breakdown, among others.

-It’s important you try and develop a lifestyle that sees to all of your needs: physical, mental and emotion.
+It’s important you try and develop a lifestyle that sees to all of your needs: physical, mental and emotionally.
 Make sure you get enough exercise, take time out for social activities and establish supportive relationships.

 We’ve put together an additional selection of useful tips for overcoming stress: